 Unfortunately, a student may, at times, not meet the depth requirements.
 Following a negative result of the depth examination the student may make an appeal to the ACC for a 2nd attempt within two weeks of the exam result.
 To start the appeals process, the student must immediately contact the Program Director.
 The Program Director may request specific information to be included in the appeal.
+The Program Director may consult with the student's current DAC, advisor, and instructors regarding student's performance.

-ACC will review the appeal and make a decision after taking all the evidence into consideration (e.g. student's current standing in the program, student's performance on the first attempt, etc.) and determine if another attempt will be allowed.
+ACC will review the appeal and decide after taking all the evidence into consideration (e.g. student's current standing in the program, student's performance on the first attempt, etc.) and determine if another attempt will be allowed.
 ACC will provide a timeline for such an attempt as well.
-A student may request a change of Depth Assessment Committee during the appeal.
+A student may request the formation of a new Depth Assessment Committee during the appeal.